yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-costs.md

 showAsideToc: true
 ---

-There are no set-up charges or commitments to begin using Yugabyte Cloud.
+There are no set-up charges or commitments to begin using YugabyteDB Managed.
 At the end of the month, you are automatically charged for that month's usage.
 You can view your charges for the current billing period at any time by selecting **Invoices** on the **Billing** tab of the **Admin** page.
 Refer to [Manage your billing profile and payment method](../cloud-billing-profile/).

-Only the cloud account Admin user (the user who created the Yugabyte Cloud account) can access the billing and payment details.
+Only the cloud account Admin user (the user who created the YugabyteDB Managed account) can access the billing and payment details.

 Your bill is calculated based on your usage of the following cloud dimensions: